harry-peek/ringcentral-api-docs/docs/global SMS/delivery-report.md

 ## What is a delivery report?

-After receiving a message, the handset responds to the operator with Delivery Report (DLR) so that Messente knows if and when the message was delivered.
+After receiving a message, the handset responds to the operator with Delivery Report (DLR) to indicate if and when the message was delivered.

-Each time you send a message, Messente generates an ID that is unique to this particular message.
+Each time you send a message, we generate an ID that is unique to this particular message.

 !!! note
     There are 2 ways you can get the status of the sent messages:

     * Add a callback URL to your message.
-Messente will make a POST request with the relevant information to the callback any time the message status changes (suggested option).
+The service will make a POST request with the relevant information to the callback any time the message status changes (suggested option).
     * You can request a delivery report by manually making a call to the API.

 !!! tip